-- Move the machine to a level surface, engage the parking brake, lower the carriage to the ground and stop the engine. - Tag the key switch with a "DO NOT START" sign and remove the key. - Block the tires to keep the machine from rolling.
+- Move the machine to a level surface, engage the parking brake, and stop the engine. - Tag the key switch with a "DO NOT START" sign and remove the key. - Block the tires to keep the machine from rolling.

 NOTE: Local laws and regulations may require that additional safety measures be taken.
 Please consult local authorities.